-A/B tests are particularly useful, allowing you to test how well your creatives work and what your audience respond well to.
-By running two different creatives within the same campaign across the same audience, you can see what stands out best and resonates well with your audience.
+A/B tests are particularly useful.
+Allowing you to test how well your creatives work and what your audience respond well to.
+By running two different creatives within the same campaign across the same audience, you can see what stands out best.

 Note: You’ll be asked to set up a Facebook Ad Account at this point if you haven’t set one up already.
 This includes adding your ad account name, account country & time zone and the currency that you’ll pay for your adverts in.

 Step 4 – Set your Audience Targeting

 The next stage is to create an “Ad Set” which will sit within the campaign.
-At Ad Set level you’ll create an audience to target, set a budget and ad schedule as well as select a bidding strategy.
+At Ad Set level you’ll create an audience to target, set a budget, an ad schedule along with selecting a bidding strategy.

 Your audience is where you define the types of people you want to see your ads.
-You can narrow this down by targeting people in specific locations, within a certain age range, a particular gender or who speak a specific language.
-You can build on these factors by targeting people with certain behaviours or interests relevant to your business and target audience.
+You can narrow this down by targeting people in specific locations, age ranges, gender or who speak a specific language.
+You can build on these factors by targeting people with certain behaviours or interests relevant to your business.

-Facebook generates an estimated audience size, showing you how broad your audience is and what the potential reach of your ads could be.
+Facebook generates an estimated audience size, showing you how broad your audience is and the potential reach of your ads.
 This enables you to get an insight into what results you could expect from your ads.